groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/net/groupdocs.viewer.options/pngviewoptions/width/_index.md

 ---
 ## PngViewOptions.Width property

-The width of the output image in pixels.
+The width of the output image (in pixels).

 ```csharp
 public int Width { get; set; }
 ```

+### Remarks

+Use this property to set the output image width (in pixels).
+For code example, see the [documentation](https://docs.groupdocs.com/viewer/net/image-viewer-adjust-image-size/).

+If you set this property, the [`MaxWidth`](../maxwidth) property is ignored.

 ### See Also